 |Number of children:||Single workers with income less than:||Married workers with income less than:||EITC up to:|

-You cannot get the EITC if you have investment income more than $3,650 in 2020.
+You cannot get the EITC if you have investment income of more than $10,000 in 2021.
 Investment income includes taxable interest, tax-exempt interest, and capital gain distributions.

 Am I eligible for the EITC?